 In 2015, the first annual masterclass for journalists was inaugurated, celebrating the salad and the regional nuances of its dressing.
 In this friendly competition, each town is represented by a local chef who teaches journalists how to make their specific version of the sauce.
 At the end, the sauces are tasted and the best is awarded a prize.
 In addition, the organization, under the name of Ruta del Xató, has created a network of restaurants in the area that serve the traditional xató salad or a tapa inspired by the dish, often accompanied by xató dressing.

-The salad’s status is also promoted by famous chefs who serve two-year stints as its ambassadors, a tradition that began in 1988 with Ferran Adrià and continues today with Moments chef Raúl Balam Ruscalleda, son of the well-known chef Carme Ruscalleda, the owner of Restaurant Sant Pau in Sant Pol de Mar.
+The salad’s status is also promoted by famous chefs who serve two-year stints as its ambassadors, a tradition that began in 1988 with Ferran Adrià and continues today.
+The ambassador for the 2024-2025 season is Roser Torras Morató, one of the most influential women on the gastronomic scene in Spain.

 Like the salad itself, the exact origin of its name is also in dispute.
 The most widely accepted belief is that it derives from the Catalan aixeta, or tap.
 More specifically, the word is said to be related to the idea of aixetonament, the tapping of the wine barrels at first harvest, and coinciding with the kickoff of Carnaval.
 It used to appear just when the taps came out and the wine began to flow.
 The Ruta del Xató celebrates its uncertain origin with good humor, joking that it derives from the French château, playing on the name of Vilafranca, or invented by the fishermen from Vendrell.
 But regardless of its origin, it remains indisputably rooted in Catalan gastronomic culture and its lexicon.